 INEXPENSIVE 21ST CENTURY SAPPHIRE

-Since most millennials are middle income earners, looking for something unique within their budget, teal sapphires perfectly fit that bill.
+Since most millennials are middle-income earners, looking for something unique within their budget, teal sapphires perfectly fit that bill.
 Teal and mermaid sapphires can be 50-60% lesser than their more conventionally popular counterparts like the cornflower blue sapphires or Padparadscha sapphires in a comparable quality and size.
-The presents as an exciting alternative for one of a kind engagement rings that symbolises the calmness and depth of blue with the reposting energies of the green – all within a reasonable budget.
+The presents as an exciting alternative for one-of-a-kind engagement rings that symbolize the calmness and depth of blue with the reposting energies of the green – all within a reasonable budget.

 Comparison of average prices* of sapphires with teal sapphires (USD per carat)

 *(Please note that the above-stated prices are average representations and vary from seller to seller.)

-A point to be noted here is that while mermaid sapphires are a subset of teal sapphires, their prices might be comparatively higher than their teal counterparts of a comparable size and quality.
+A point to be noted here is that while mermaid sapphires are a subset of teal sapphires, their prices might be comparatively higher than their teal counterparts of comparable size and quality.
 This is due to their rare 50-50 blue and green color composition.